arnursabet/slack-orders-ai/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 ---

+## Reflection

+I encountered a few challenges while building this project:

+1. At first, I was gonna use DeepSeek API to extract the items from the messages, but I realized that it was not working as expected.
+So, I switched to OpenAI API.
+2. I had to handle different date formats and ensure the date is within the past 30 days.
+3. I had to generate an Excel spreadsheet with the extracted data.
+I used the `openpyxl` library to create the Excel file.
+At first, I was gonna use Google Sheets, but I realized that it is more convenient to send the file via DM.
+4. Even though the `OutputManager` class has only one method I decided to keep it this way in case I need to add more output formats in the future.

+---